- What is the Resident Student Tuition Discount?

 17. Do the apartments have telephones?

 Because nowadays nearly everyone has a mobile (cell) phone, our apartments do not have landline telephones.
-But they DO have free wifi so Skype away or go crazy with FaceTime!
+But they DO have free wifi.

 18. Are discounts cumlative?

-Except for the Resident Student Tuition Discount and Multiweek discounts (which may be combined), other discounts are not cumulative.
+Except for the Resident Student Tuition Discount and Multiweek discounts (which may/may not be combined for some special offers), other discounts are not cumulative.

 19. Are there classes on French public holidays?

-No. However, tuition cost for weeks with holidays is lower due to the fewer classes.
-Coeur de France is also closed for the Christmas holiday December 18 through January 1.
+No. However, tuition cost for weeks with holidays may be lower (this will be indicated in your price quote).
+Coeur de France is also closed 2 weeks every year for the Christmas holidays (generally around December 20 through January 1).